 - Choose the right plants – Not all plants will thrive in the desert climate.
-Do your research to find out which plants are best suited for the desert.
+Do your research to determine which plants best suit the desert.

 - Create a plan – Having a plan for your landscaping will make it easier to execute.
-Decide where you want plants and other features to go before you start planting.
+Decide where you want plants and other features to go before planting.